Interior Designer Elkhart Goshen Indiana

 Paint your own Painting!

 Forget about predictable paintings and signs that you see hanging in everyone's house, Refresh old vintage prints or create your own.
 Freshening up a space with homemade art is easy to create yourself because the only rule is that it brings you joy.
-The art below began with two inexpensive items purchased locally and then I personalized them using paint and wax.
+The art below began with two inexpensive items purchased locally and then I personalized them using paint and wax - so easy and inexpensive!

 Create a unified look by painting furniture and cabinetry the same color